Enter the magical world of the overtone flute!

 Intermediate:

-Both instruments have the diatonic scale in a range of 2 octaves, can play any kind of music, and are perfect for improvisation.
-Advance your skills by improving tone, extending range, adding effects, increasing repertoire in traditional and current music, learning to play in major and minor keys, learn to improvise and play the type of music you like.
-The class will perform in Friday night’s concert.
+Both instruments, Koncovka and Fujara, have the diatonic scale (do-re-mi-fa-sol-la-ti-do) in a two-octave range, can play any kind of music, and are perfect for improvisation.
+Advance your skills by extending your range, adding effects, learning to play in more major and minor keys, increasing your repertoire in traditional and current music, and more improvisation.
+This class is for those who already play these flutes or who feel confident in taking both classes in tandem.

 I’m looking forward to meeting you - let’s play!